KO-Innovation-Software-Solutions/frappe_development/README.md

 ![COHENIX_CODESPACES](images/codespaces_02.png)

-- Type “cohenix_” in top search bar and all codespace you have access too will appear.
+- Type “frappe_cohenix” in top search bar and all codespace you have access too will appear.

 ![COHENIX_CODESPACES](images/codespaces_03.png)

-- Select “cohenix_codespaces” and then select the branch
+- Select “frappe_cohenix_development” and then select the branch

 ![COHENIX_CODESPACES](images/codespaces_04.png)